Successful ABM Campaigns: Tips and Creative Examples

 They are currently running an ABM LinkedIn outreach campaign offering a free trial of their LinkedIn content creation and posting service.
 The CEO of Intelius Agency says that the ABM campaign is going extremely well!

-1. Built a list of U.S SaaS companies on LinkedIn with 50 followers or less on their company page.
+• To start, Intelus Agency built a list of US SaaS companies on LinkedIn with 50 followers or less on their company page.

-4. After the prospect accepts the automated connection request, Zapier automatically adds the lead to Airtable and notifies the Intelus Agency team on Slack.
+• After prospects accepted the automated connection request, Zapier automatically added the lead to Airtable and notified the Intelus Agency team on Slack.

-5. They look at the profile and company page, then send a personalized message about how they are either not posting much or not at all, sharing a stat on how LinkedIn recommends posting at least 20 times per month to reach 60% of your target audience.
+• The team could then compare the profile and company page, send a personalized message about how they are either not posting much or not at all, and share stats on how LinkedIn recommends posting at least 20 times per month to reach 60% of your target audience.

-6. Offer a free trial of their LinkedIn content creation & posting service.
+• They then offer a free trial of their LinkedIn content creation and posting service.

 What makes the most effective ABM campaigns?